JoshuaLelon/LikeThese/README.md

     pod install
     ```

-7. Open your app’s `.xcworkspace` file to launch Xcode.
+7. Open your app's `.xcworkspace` file to launch Xcode.
 Use this file for all
     development on your app.

 8. You can also install other Firebase SDKs by adding subspecs in the